wnyc/cloudydict/README.md

     except NoSuchObject:
       pass

-Cloudydict standardizes cloud services to work like a dictionary.
+Cloud files are a dictionary.
+They should act like one.
+Cloudydict fixes that.

 Tutorial
 --------